Take Away:

 How can Therapy Help Me Deal with being broken up?

 Meeting with a therapist to work through a relationship splitting up, can help you better understand the ending of the relationship, help you gain additional perspective into your role in the situation, and help you explore ways to grow and expand for future relationships.
+This can be a difficult time, and you don't have to face it alone.
 Working with a therapist can be a big step in giving yourself permission to feel all of your feelings, as you deal with your breakup.
+As a result of therapy, you'll often start to feel more comfortable being alone after your breakup.

 What Are Ways to Cope with a Breakup?